Quick Guide to the Solution View

 Text annotations explaining certain moves

-Another useful new feature on Chesspuzzle.net is annotations!
-The Chesspuzzle algorithm has learned the names of specific tactics and patterns and can give you an explanation so you quickly understand the solution.
+Another useful feature on ChessPuzzle.net is annotations!
+The ChessPuzzle.net algorithm has learned to automatically recognize tactical motifs and patterns and highlights those in the solution view, so you can better understand the solution.

-In the following example, you can try to solve the puzzle and see the explanation in the solution view.
+In the following example, you can try to solve the puzzle and see the annotations in the solution view.

 Analyze the position and make your own moves